Pavani-Developer/Django-React/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or feedback, please contact me at your-email@example.com.
+For any questions or feedback, please contact me at pavani65108@gmail.com.

 Thank you for checking out Note Maker!
 I hope you find it helpful and enjoy using it.
 Happy note-taking! 😊

-### Notes:
-- Make sure to replace placeholders like `yourusername`, `path/to/home-page-screenshot.png`, and `your-email@example.com` with your actual GitHub username, screenshot paths, and email address.
-- You can also add more details or modify the existing sections as per your project requirements.